KarolDuracz/scratchpad/OpenCL via ASUS with GT540M/demo1-4/README.md

 That's why I used "Project 12 cuda api" and API from  LoadLibrary(L"C:\\CUDA\\bin\\cudart.dll"); to get some information about GPU device.
 <br /><br />
 But there are more questions here about how the driver itself works...
+In here I learned how to use API and docs and how to use DLL to do that.
+Even that requires a better explanation of what I was doing here, but not now.
+I'm just posting what's there for now.
 <hr>

 Project 11